 Urgent medical attention is critical to minimize the effects of any head or neck trauma.
 Therefore, treatment for a spinal cord injury often begins at the scene of the accident.

 Emergency personnel typically immobilize the spine as gently and quickly as possible using a rigid neck collar and a rigid carrying board, which they'll use to transport you to the hospital.

 Early (acute) stages of treatment

 - Immobilizing your neck to prevent further spinal cord damage

 - Avoiding possible complications, such as stool or urine retention, respiratory or cardiovascular difficulty, and formation of deep vein blood clots in the extremities

 If you do have a spinal cord injury, you'll usually be admitted to the intensive care unit for treatment.
 You may even be transferred to a regional spine injury center that has a team of neurosurgeons, orthopedic surgeons, spinal cord medicine specialists, psychologists, nurses, therapists and social workers with expertise in spinal cord injury.

 - Medications.
-Intravenous (IV) methylprednisolone (A-Methapred, Solu-Medrol) has been used as a treatment option for an acute spinal cord injury.
+Intravenous (IV) methylprednisolone (Solu-Medrol) has been used as a treatment option for an acute spinal cord injury in the past.
 But recent research has shown that the potential side effects, such as blood clots and pneumonia, from using this medication outweigh the benefits.
 Because of this, methylprednisolone is no longer recommended for routine use after a spinal cord injury.

 - Immobilization.
 You may need traction to stabilize your spine, to bring the spine into proper alignment or both.
 In some cases, a rigid neck collar may work.
 A special bed also may help immobilize your body.